Knowledge by presence

-Knowledge by presence (Persian: علم حضوری) or consciousness is a degree and kind of primordial knowledge in the Illuminationist school of Islamic philosophy.
+Knowledge by presence (Persian: علم حضوری, transliterated ilm-e-huzuri) or consciousness is a degree and kind of primordial knowledge in the Illuminationist school of Islamic philosophy.
 This knowledge is also called the illuminative doctrine of knowledge by presence or al-ilm al-huduri al-ishraqi.
 This theory is attributed to Shahab al-Din Suhrawardi.
-According to this theory self knows himself directly through a kind of cognition.
+According to this theory, one knows himself directly through a kind of cognition.

 Concept

 Humans in their ordinary experience show themselves as the primary subject of knowledge.
 Humans communicated with non-humans with different methods such as mind, language and reason.
 In any kind of knowledge and before any knowledge, always there is a kind of knowledge called knowledge of oneself or consciousness.
 This consciousness is foremost and prior to any knowledge.

 According to Mehdi Haeri Yazdi, the knowledge by presence is a sort of knowledge which has all relations within its paradigm.
 In this kind of knowledge there is a self-object relation without the interference of a connection with an external object.
 In this kind of knowledge, the sense of knowledge is equal with the self.
 In the sphere of the self, both to exist and to know are identical.
 The fact of knowledge by presence is not identical with conceptualism and representation.
 Although this kind of knowledge is expressed by proposition, but is not as the same as knowledge by concept.
 Knowledge by presence has characters such as being personal, non-transferable, admitting different levels and development.
 In knowledge by presence, the object is present to the subject.